-Covid 19 coronavirus: 4 more probables linked to yesterday's community Covid cases
+Covid 19 coronavirus: Jacinda Ardern, Ashley Bloomfield announce four more 'probables' linked to yesterday's community Covid cases

-There are an additional probable four Covid-19 cases linked to the community based coronavirus cases revealed last night - and one additional Covid-19 case in managed isolation today.
+There are four more probable Covid-19 cases in NZ - all linked to the community based cases revealed last night - as well as one additional case in managed isolation.

-The four new probable cases are two work colleagues and two people from a related household that infected family members had stayed at.
+Two of the new probable cases are also family of the first case, and two are co-workers of the family, Dr Bloomfield says.

+They are three adults and a teenager, all showing symptoms, and all in isolation.

+The Government last night activated its Covid-19 resurgence plan after announcing there were four cases new cases of community transmission in Auckland, all members of the same family.

+One of the four travelled to Rotorua while showing symptoms of the virus, it was revealed this morning.

-Director general of health Ashley Bloomfield said the infected family's visit to Rotorua - the four confirmed community based cases as revealed last night - had not resulted in anyone being classified as a close contact.
+Director general of health Ashley Bloomfield said that visit to Rotorua had not resulted in anyone in the region being classified as a close contact.

-Bloomfield said there were no other locations that presented risks besides Rotorua.

-Rotorua residents were advised to remain alert to symptoms of Covid-19 until further information on where the family visited is released.
+But he urged Rotorua residents to remain alert to symptoms of Covid-19 until further information is released about where the family visited.

-Health officials were still unsure if the new cases of community transmission was linked to staff working at the borders or at managed isolation facilities.
+Health officials were still unsure if the cases of community transmission were linked to staff working at the borders or at managed isolation facilities.

-The infected family stayed at the Waiora Hotel from Aug 8-11 and visited the Skyline Gondola Luge on August 8.
+The infected family stayed at the Waiora Hotel and visited the Skyline Gondola Luge

 The family visited a number of locations, including eateries on their trip in early August.